nicm42/hobbit-names/readme.md

 # Hobbit Names

-> Lists of hobbit names from The Lord of the Rings using [The One API](https://the-one-api.dev/)
+> Lists of names from The Lord of the Rings using [The One API](https://the-one-api.dev/)

 ## Table of contents